Democrito/repositorios/OLED/Lines/readme.md

 ## Pagination and screen type (SH vs SSD)

-This circuit works by pagination.
+My layout always works by pagination.
 The SH1106 always works by paging, and the SSD130x allows you to page or send 1024 bytes in a row.
-The configuration in this case is common to both screens (by paging).
+The configuration in this case is common to both screens: by pagination.
 The [Adafruit libraries](https://learn.adafruit.com/monochrome-oled-breakouts/arduino-library-and-examples) also work like this to maintain compatibility between the two displays.

 ![](https://github.com/Democrito/repositorios/blob/master/OLED/Lines/img/Pages%20OLED.PNG)

-Paging consists of sending 128 bytes in a row, but indicating the page number on which you want to do it.
-The screen has 8 pages (it's actually 8 bit vertical x 128).
-The circuit sends a command telling it which page it wants to write to and then "paints" the 128 bytes, then tells it that it wants to paint the next page, and paints those 128 bytes, like this 8 times.
+Paging consists of sending 128 bytes in a row, but indicating the page number in which you want to do it.
+The screen has 8 pages.
+The circuit sends a command telling it which page it wants to write to and then "paints" the 128 bytes (one page), then tells it that it wants to paint the next page and paints those 128 bytes, like this 8 times.

 For example, for I2C it would be like this:

+(The SPI OLEDs, in this case, do not send addresses or commands, that is, there would be no "78 00" or "78 40")

  78 00    B0 10  02           <-- command for switching to page 0 (B0).
  78 40    .....
 Paint 128 bytes.